trangavo/Stan_Modeling/README.md

 # Stan_Modeling
-Using Stan Modeling to infer the posterior distribution of unknown parameters based on Bayes' Theorem.
+Using the Stan model to infer the posterior distribution of unknown parameters based on Bayes' Theorem.